PTWithCSharp/DESWinform/README.md

 - Always verify encryption results before deleting the original file.
 - This tool is intended for educational purposes and basic encryption needs.

-## License
-This project is released under the MIT License.

-## Contact
-For support or feedback, please contact [Your Email or Website].